frizatch/2DGeology_in_QGIS/README.md

 - Quick Map Services - Allows you to load a basemap so you can have a visual reference!
 - qProf - Used for constructing elevation profiles and pinning data for intrpreting cross sections

 We'll leave qProf until later, but for right now, let's turn on the OSM standard basemap so we can see where our data is located.
+Notice the NCAR building and the trail that heads west from it:

 ### Explore Data